Skip to main content

 Care of Facilities

 It is the residents’ responsibility to care for the condition of their assigned living units as well as other public areas including, but not limited to, bathrooms, elevators, corridors, laundry rooms, lounges, and their furnishings and equipment.
-Theft or littering of, or damage to, University property is prohibited.
-Students engaging in such behavior may be subject to University disciplinary action and/or arrest and will be held financially and legally responsible.
+Residents are responsible for abiding by the property policy stated in the Code of Conduct.
+Students in violation of university policies may be subject to University disciplinary action and/or arrest and will be held financially and legally responsible.
 Residents will be held financially and legally responsible for the condition of their assigned living units and assigned contents.
-The removal of University-owned furniture from a resident’s living unit or from a public area without staff authorization may result in a replacement charge and/or other disciplinary action.
 Structural modifications to the residential facilities, including the installation of wires or cords outside resident living units, are prohibited without prior written authorization

 from the Assistant Vice President for Residence Life and Housing.
 As part of their responsibility, residents of a facility are responsible for the actions of their guests whether or not those guests are students of SUNY Oswego.